Female Genital Mutilation: The Difficult Debates

 Female and male genital mutilation

 Inevitably, mention of female genital mutilation raises also the issue of male circumcision.
 Both are with very few exceptions performed for non-medical reasons on children who cannot legally give consent, both are painful, and both are inherently a risk to future health.
-For these reasons many would claim, whatever the rationale for cutting, that both male and female circumcision (mutilation) are contrary to human rights, and also de facto child abuse.
+For these reasons many would claim, whatever the rationale for cutting, that both male and female genital mutilation are contrary to human rights, and also de facto child abuse.

 As a principled position, this claim is difficult to refute; and presumably it has some substance in law (but I am not a lawyer), regardless of the sex of the child.
-Nonetheless, certain differences between male and female cutting may be pertinent to the situation in regard to the UK context.
+Nonetheless, certain differences between male and female ‘cutting’ may be pertinent to the situation in regard to the UK context.
 These may include:

 Male circumcision (MGM: male genital mutilation) is normally a minor procedure carried out on new-born babies, under informed supervision and with well-established modes of after-care.
 It is a ‘hygiene’ ritual which has been part of some faiths for millennia and is not seen as subjugating those on whom it is performed.

-Female cutting (FGM: female genital mutilation) is performed on girls whose ages range from very young to teens (average age ten years); it is usually a more severe – sometimes extremely severe – process undertaken clandestinely in the UK (where it is illegal) or as part of traditional ritual somewhere else which takes little if any account of pain reduction, hygiene or sheer human fear.
+Female ‘circumcision’ (FGM: female genital mutilation) is performed on girls whose ages range from very young to teens (average age ten years); it is usually a more severe – sometimes extremely severe – process undertaken clandestinely in the UK (where it is illegal) or as part of traditional ritual somewhere else which takes little if any account of pain reduction, hygiene or sheer human fear.
 Its express purpose, however stated, is the subjugation of women in favour of men.

-At the very least parents permitting their baby boys to be circumcised should be required to sign a statement which overtly acknowledges the clearly listed risks of the procedure; and much better still would be deferment until the child reaches his majority and can choose to be circumcised (or not) for himself – thereby both removing the possibility that his parents might be deemed to have permitted an abuse, and also respecting his human rights.
+At the very least in the UK parents permitting their baby boys to be circumcised should be required to sign a statement which overtly acknowledges the clearly listed risks of the procedure; and much better still would be deferment until the child reaches his majority and can choose to be circumcised (or not) for himself – thereby both removing the possibility that his parents might be deemed to have permitted an abuse, and also respecting his human rights.

 UK focus, or international?